minoue/rush/README.md

 ## How to add commands

 It's easy to add your own commands.
 Just create new python file in the module directory or open existing module files, and add functions to them.
+Once you added functions, you have to add additional dict data which key is a command name(function name) and value is icon path.
+Icon paths can be maya's default icon names or absolute paths if you have your own icons.

-Take a look sample.py
+Take a look 'sample.py'

 ```python